 The product life cycle and its dynamics

-In the literatures associated with marketing and product management the product life cycle (PLC) is a concept which suggests that, like natural species, products follow a typical pattern, progressing from conception, through launch into the world (often with complications), rapid growth, slowing growth towards maturity and onwards to the ‘inevitable’: death.
-The PLC is often taught (and used) as a planning tool but, although there is a degree of predictability regarding its discrete phases, there are multiple complicating factors which make it difficult for any individual firm to fully control or even influence it.
+In the literature associated with marketing and product management the product life cycle (PLC) is a concept that suggests that, like natural species, products follow a typical pattern, progressing from conception, through launch into the world (often with complications), rapid growth, slowing growth towards maturity and onwards to the ‘inevitable’: death.
+The PLC is often taught (and used) as a planning tool but, although there is a degree of predictability regarding its discrete phases, there are multiple complicating factors that make it difficult for any individual firm to fully control or even influence it.
 A generalised schematic of a ‘typical’ PLC is shown in Figure 1.

 It should be noted that the dynamic of the PLC is a dependent variable, i.e. its shape and lifespan are a function of independent decisions taken by many firms, each interpreting the same business environment through a different lens and with disparate objectives.
 Product categories are typically associated with specific process technologies and these are typically supplied by industries made up of similar firms.
 It is overly simplistic to suggest that products are associated with identified customer needs, but this can be complicated for suppliers when the fundamental needs remain or grow but customer preferences for fulfilling them change.
 A detailed real-world example here – the displacement of photographic film and the laboratory processing of pictures – should clarify the issues ahead of a more detailed assessment of the realities of the PLC and its implications for suppliers:

 - Product solution: one-off purchase of traditional camera and repeat purchase of photographic film.

 - Process solution: camera manufacture and chemical engineering for film (picture) processing.